-33 Progress of the "Energy Efficiency Financing Protocol"-initiative will hopefully help in supporting this case
+&lt;sup>32 Progress of the "Energy Efficiency Financing Protocol"-initiative will hopefully help in supporting this case.

-- financing.
+- Cash flow and derived ratios like debt-redemption-duration are misleading. - Profitability ratios like total-capital-profitability are not heavily influenced by not accounted for lease agreements. - 9.
+We recommend differentiating between financing on the one hand side and technical+economic services on the other.
+ESCo's are experts in technical, economic, and organisational matters of Energy-Contracting, which is what they should be commissioned for.
+Financing is not necessarily their core business.
+ESCo's can be considered as a vehicle and facilitator for financing.
 In many cases including a financing institution (FI) as a third party to take over financing matters and risks makes good sense. - 10.
 Financing is a service which can be tendered for the best offer and conditions.
 Make it a competition between different financing alternatives. - 11.
 It is possible to combine operate und finance lease in one project, to make use of the tax or balance sheet accounting advantages, for the leasable portion of the investment.
 Due to higher transaction costs for the LFI, this requires a higher project volume. - 12.
-To allow FI's (and yourself) a solid basis for decision, it is important to pre- pare a meaningful and comprehensive project description, including a cash flow and profit and loss prognosis over the complete term of the project.
+To allow FI's (and yourself) a solid basis for decision, it is important to prepare a meaningful and comprehensive project description, including a cash flow and profit and loss prognosis over the complete term of the project.
 This also requires a sensitivity analyses for the most critical parameters of the project.
-(More details and templates in chapter 9.3.3). - 13.
+(More details and templates in chapter 7.3.3). - 13.
 Sale-and-lease-back contracts are mainly used to finance overall building projects, not just EPC-measures.
 In many cases the purpose is to realize "hidden reserves" e.g. in public buildings.
 If a Sale-and-lease-back financing is used for a building project, it is strongly recommended to write minimum performance standards and guarantees e.g. for thermal refurbishment or maximum energy consumption into the terms of reference. - 14.
-Forfaiting: From the clients (and especially from the ESCo's) perspective it would be desirable to further develop a "pure" forfaiting finance offer.
+Forfaiting: From the clients (and especially from the ESCo's) perspective it would be desirable to further develop a "pure" Forfaiting finance offer.
 This should primarily be based on the future project cash flow and take the financing burden off the ESCo.
 This kind of finance model would also help to overcome some of the balance sheet problems and share project risks according to the project partner's strength and capabilities.
 To meet the precondition that the receivables must be legal rightful and undisputed, the standard EC-contracts must be adapted by the Client's approval of the EC-measures and by a fixation of the Contracting-rate (especially as finance share).
 Additionally the integration of a bonus malus system as an incentive for the performance of the ESCo is possible, e.g. in form of a payment obligation.